 What you receive when you sign up is a daily e-mail with some tips for the day from one of their resident tipsters.
 Some of these tipsters have fantastic records, such as:

-– Value Racing Tips: Over 500 points profit since November 2013 and a return on investment of over 15%.
+– The Bookies Enemy: Over 400 points profit since July 2017 and a return on investment of over 30%.
 Ultra consistent tipster.

 With such a strong group of tipsters sending you free tips each day, there is great potential to make a profit from those tips.
 Certainly what you are getting is the benefit of hours of research, form study and race-watching, combined with years of experience to find you the best value tips for the day.

 One of the advantages to this combined approach is that you are getting a range of wisdom and skills, rather than just relying on one tipster for all of your tips.
 There are also excellent blog articles and previews of upcoming big sporting events.